Antique Oak Dresser with Mirror Quaint with vintage bedroom decor ideas.

 A little yellow vintage McCoy vase with a couple of blue hydrangeas from last week’s trip Antiquing Down East, A Day’s Jaunt.
 Wait until you see what I found there!

-So if you find yourself one day at your local Habitat ReStore and there’s a cute little dresser, I hope you won’t leave it behind.
+If you find yourself one day at your local Habitat ReStore and spot a sweet little antique oak dresser, I hope you won’t leave it behind.
+Pieces like this can completely transform a space—and carry stories that make them even more meaningful.

 And you know what?
 I bet you would love this post, 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn!